Raphael (Rafa) Orozco // San Ramon

 “Coffee production is complicated.
 It is more than seeing just images of the countryside and producers gathering baskets of coffee, because to have this basket full requires effort.
 It requires getting wet, trimming daily, and also illnesses because often one gets sick from the rain or from going to bed late because of work and getting up early to work.
 It is not just a cup of coffee or a healthy-looking countryside.”

-Coffee evokes visceral meanings and memories that have been formative the central stages of small holder coffee producer’s lives.
-The empirical value of coffee is one that unites Costa Rican small holders.
-Even youth small holders such as Rafa and Marta regard coffee as an important cultural and family symbol.
+Coffee evokes visceral meanings and memories that have been formative in the central stages of smallholder coffee producers’ lives.
+The empirical value of coffee unites Costa Rican smallholders.
+Even young smallholders, like Rafa and Marta, regard coffee as an important cultural and family symbol.

 “Work, progress, development—it’s something in the blood and in the culture.”Rafa (2019).